 Now, I admit that I really had to force myself to eat within an hour of waking, because like a lot of my friends that I’ve talked to, even the thought of eating right away makes me feel nauseated at times.
 But, as it turns out, eating right away in combination with my commitment to protein (more on that below) ended up being the most significant of all my diet changes.

 During my trial week, I started each day with one cup of oatmeal plus either a tablespoon of nut butter swirled in or a yogurt-protein powder smoothie on the side.
 On the smoothie days, yogurt in combination with protein powder ensured a really big hit of protein.
-And, pssst, using Activia Fruit Fusion gives you those probiotics and the fruit flavors make it a super fast shortcut.

 I cannot believe the major difference these two simple oatmeal breakfasts made.